 Psychedelic and Visionary Art

 When I first heard the term visionary art I thought it seemed vauge and pretentious.
 What makes someone's art "visionary" and not mine?
 After a little digging and experience I came to discover that visionary art is it's own genre, relative to psycedelic art but also quite different.
 Quite simply, it's art based on visions.
 It's not something you thought of, it's something given to you.
-It's not something you make up as you go along, it's done before the painting even begins.
+It's not something you make up as you go along, it requires careful crafting the whole way through.
 It's a way of telling a story that could not be photographed or shown any other way.

 In the mean time I have done lots of.....